-Alan Eber explains how Private Placement Life Insurance provides an additional layer of protection for your assets.
+Alan Eber explains how Private Placement Life Insurance (PPLI) provides asset protection benefits in addition to tax benefits.

 Private Placement Life Insurance is a customized insurance policy fully compliant with U.S. tax rules and fully entitled to the preferential tax treatment that life insurance enjoys.